-Acting early to address patterns of absence
+Acting early to address patterns of absence and punctuality

 We will support parents to perform their legal duty to ensure their children of compulsory school age attend regularly and will promote and support punctuality in attending lessons.
+We will liaise with parents to identify and address any barriers to attendance.

-Regular attendance is important because it affects learning.
+Regular attendance and punctuality are important because they affect learning.

 Any absence affects the pattern of a child's schooling and regular absence will seriously affect their learning.
 Pupils' absence disrupts teaching routines and will inevitably cause gaps in learning and limit progress.